 All existing content has been migrated to the WordPress blog (Critical Condition) and most new material will be added to that location, so please be sure to navigate to that part of the site.
 There you'll find articles on everything from "Land Battleships" to Premature Burial and the dawn of Standard Time.
 I encourage interested users to register and discuss topics of interest, or to suggest new areas for research.

 The History Channel's "Curse of Oak Island" series has completed its third year with (unsurprisingly) no discoveries, no treasure, and lots of unbased speculation.
 There are rumors of a 4th season, which pretty much indicates that the producers are going to milk the concept for as long as viewers keep coming back for the next set of non-discoveries.
 The most amusing recent incident involved a participant on the show claiming to have a "Roman sword" that was discovered in the nearby harbor.
 This turned out to be a cheap tourist knock-off, probably less than 100 years old, commonly found on eBay and other online sites.
 The amusement continues.

 A video on the island on our YouTube channel has been receiving a great deal of commentary and activity.
 This is a version of the 2012 presentation, recorded with much better audio and a clear view of the slides.
 Interested folk are highly encouraged to view it, as it sums up the whole problem of money digging scams and their relationship to the Money Pit in fairly short order.

 Remember: the objective of Critical Enquiry is reasoned, impartial research into topics of interest and controversy.
-If you have a favorite subject you'd like to see us investigate, visit the Contact Page and send in your suggestion.
-Register for Critical Condition and jump into a discussion of the topics, or of skepticism in general.
+If you have a favorite subject you'd like to see us investigate, please email us at this email address.
+Also, please register for Critical Condition and jump into a discussion of the topics, or of skepticism in general.